Electronic Passport components and solutions for government printing works

-We deliver fully compliant, highly secure, tailor-made solutions in your hand when you want them, safe, secure, and trusted.
+We deliver fully compliant, highly secure, tailor-made solutions to your hand when you want them, safe, secure and trusted.

 Components and solutions

-Thales also offers a wide range of components and solutions for National Printers issuing machine-readable passports, electronic passports, or the latest generation of biometric passports.
+Thales also offers various components and solutions for National Printers issuing machine-readable passports, electronic passports, or the latest generation of biometric passports.

-- Our core offer is Thales eTravel, our ICAO compliant secure embedded software, which offers the highest level of performance, and interoperability in the market.
+- Our core offer is Thales eTravel, our ICAO-compliant secure embedded software, which offers the highest performance level and interoperability in the market.

 - Our Premium Inlay and Premium eCover are our ultra-thin and flexible inlays and electronic covers for easy integration in the booklet manufacturing process and the support from our experts and technical consultants for optimal results.

-- We offer polycarbonate data pages for the highest level of security and the use of innovative security features combining optical and visual features for security-conscious printers.
+- We offer polycarbonate data pages for the highest level of security and innovative security features combining optical and visual features for security-conscious printers.
 This includes the innovation of a secure Color picture in polycarbonate.

-- We offer more than 40 security features: visually appealing, challenging to forge, and simple to verify with the naked eye or a passport scanner.
-These include unrivalled innovations, enabling almost limitless design potential to be combined with the highest security level.
+- We offer over 40 security features: visually appealing, challenging to forge, and simple to verify with the naked eye or a passport scanner.
+These include unrivalled innovations, enabling almost limitless design potential and the highest security level.
 Moreover, our design experts can help you define the optimum choice of features to fit your needs and requirements.

 Thales ePassport components sustain the real-world stress of stringent day-to-day use and have a long lifetime of up to ten years in the field.